gaurgarima/HUKA/README.md

 HUKA performs three main task (in order) -- creating and populating databases, registering queries and then finally, handling KG update requests.
 We next provide details of how to perform each task, along with their input file format.

-1. `Database construction`: Run the bash script [prepareDataFile.sh](test/sql/prepareDataFile.sh) in directory [scripts](scripts/).
+1. Database construction: Run the bash script [prepareDataFile.sh](test/sql/prepareDataFile.sh) in directory [scripts](scripts/).
 It works with the file containing list of all the triples consisting a dataset.
 ```
 cd scripts
 ./prepareDataFile.sh <factFile> <datasetName>
 ```
 After execution of  [prepareDataFile.sh](test/sql/prepareDataFile.sh), the fact file could be found in directory [/meta/dataset/kg/raw/]([/meta/dataset/kg/raw/).
 Before, next two tasks, query registration and maintaining query results, set few parameters in [conf](conf) file.
 The parameter values which a user needs to set are marked with * in [conf](conf) file.

-2. `Query Registration`: A bash script [query_registration.sh](query_registration.sh) compiles and runs query registration module which build all required supporting data structures.
+2. Query Registration: A bash script [query_registration.sh](query_registration.sh) compiles and runs query registration module which build all required supporting data structures.
 ```
 ./query_registration.sh <queryFile> <datasetName>
 ```

-3. `Update request handling`: Run [update.sh](update.sh) with the *updateRequests.txt* file listing all the update requests.
+3. Update request handling: Run [update.sh](update.sh) with the *updateRequests.txt* file listing all the update requests.
 ```
 ./update.sh <updateFile> <datasetName>
 ```